Luckey-Elijah/airline-project/README.md

 ## Project Description

 I this project, youwill develop a JavaFX application for an Airline Reservation System.
-The airline manages the information of several floghts.
+The airline manages the information of several flights.
 The informtaion of each flight consists of the following:
 - flight number
 - flight date
 - depature time
-- arrivale time
+- arrival time
 - departure city
 - destination city
 - number of available seats